-Netmedia has been prepared for the General Data Processing Regulations (GDPR) law changes, which becomes enforceable on 25th may 2018, for some time.
+Netmedia has been prepared for the General Data Processing Regulations (GDPR) law changes, which become enforceable on 25th May 2018, for some time.

 Customers should note that it is business as usual when it comes to the Parents’ Evening Booing System and GDPR, but might want to make sure that they themselves are compliant.
 Do you need to get consent from parents to share their data with third party education software tools like ours, for example?

 In terms of our compliance, the only major change from the Data Protection Act is that as a “data processor”, Netmedia’s responsibilities grow in a legal sense.
 In truth we have always assumed a high level of responsibility for customer data, and acted in a way that made us GDPR compliant before we were required to be, but it may be worth noting that we have recently added extra security layers to our severs’ encryption and protection (something we would be doing regardless of GDPR, as technology advances).

 We are of course registered with the Information Commissioner’s Office, reference ZA168073.

 Your contact with Netmedia will not change, nor will our Terms and Conditions, before or when GDPR comes into force.
 If anything changes on this front we will write to all customers ASAP.
 We anticipate we will issue schools with an updated Data Protection Policy in the near future, which will explain that by using us schools are consenting to share the required pupil, parent and teacher data with us for the purposes of running parents’ evening booking online.